Stochastic partial differential equations associated with Feller processes

 \begin{theorem} Assume Assumption \ref{H} and condition \eqref{dalang-stra}.
 Furthermore, suppose that $u_0(x)>0$ almost everywhere and \eqref{e:existence-density} is satisfied.
 Then, the law of $u(t,x)$ given by \eqref{e:FK1} has a probability density. \end{theorem}

-Still assuming \eqref{dalang-stra}, we can prove the smoothness of the density with the help of Feynman-Kac formula given in Theorem \ref{Thm-FK-Skorohod} under some proper conditions. \begin{theorem} Assume the same conditions as in Theorem \ref{thm:smooth-density1}.
+Still assuming \eqref{dalang-stra}, we can prove the smoothness of the density with the help of Feynman--Kac formula given in Theorem \ref{Thm-FK-Skorohod} under some proper conditions. \begin{theorem} Assume the same conditions as in Theorem \ref{thm:smooth-density1}.
 Then the probability density of the mild Skorohod solution $u(t,x)$ to \eqref{spde} exists and is smooth. \end{theorem}

 \begin{proof}

 The proof parallels that of Theorem \ref{thm:smooth-density1}, and a concise outline is presented below.
 By Theorem \ref{Thm-FK-Skorohod}, we have